Arcnilya/KAUotic/sticker-puzzle-may2022.md

 ## Step 3: The Obfuscated URL
-The extracted information from longcat.jpg using steghide seem to be a file named **owo.txt** which contains the following:
+The extracted information from **longcat.jpg** using steghide seem to be a file named **owo.txt** which contains the following:

-*lmth.rekcits/ftc/moc.nossungamnahtanoj.www//:sptth*
+**lmth.rekcits/ftc/moc.nossungamnahtanoj.www//:sptth**

-On further inspection, this seem to be a reversed URL, lets pipe the output of the file to the rev command to reverse the string:
+Upon further inspection, this seem to be a reversed URL, lets pipe the output of the file to the rev command to reverse the string:
 - ``$ cat owo.txt | rev``
 - <https://www.flipyourtext.com/>